-When the purpose of the published piece is that of criticism or review, then fair dealing with a copyright work (that here include photographs) will again not be classed or treated as an infringement.
-This is again subject to sufficient acknowledgement of the copyright work and author in addition to the copyright work having been made available to the public.
-Under the umbrella of criticism and reviews comes any reporting which includes quotes from books, plays, films, broadcasts and music lyrics and so includes criticism, stories and features.
+When the purpose of the published piece is that of criticism or review, fair dealing with a copyright work will not be classed or treated as an infringement.
+This is subject to sufficient acknowledgement of the copyright work and author and the copyright work must have been made available to the public – the publication of confidential material would not benefit from this defence.

-- Is it possible to cancel out the defence of fair dealing by quoting too much material?
+Is it possible to cancel out the defence of fair dealing by quoting too much material?

-- When does the defence of fair dealing not apply?
+When does the defence of fair dealing not apply?

 Any dishonestly obtained material is not protected by the defence of fair dealing.
 In 2000 the Court of Appeal found that the use by The Sun of stills from a security video from the Villa Windsor, Paris, at the time of visit by Princess Diana and Dodi Al Fayed, was an infringement of copyright.
 It was found this use could not come under either the defence of public interest or the defence of fair dealing.